JonathanMaccollum/PsXisfReader/README.md

 A collection of scripts for maintaining, pre-processing, and stacking images obtained during and after an astrophotography session.

-This repository is home to a powershell module named PsXisfReader and PixInsightPreProcessing.
+This repository is home to a powershell module named PsXisfReader.

 PsXisfReader.psd1
  - A collection of cmdlets for reading data from xisf files per the [XISF 1.0 spec.](https://pixinsight.com/doc/docs/XISF-1.0-spec/XISF-1.0-spec.html)